UF-Carpentry/website/_pages/elections.md

 3. Is not required to have instructed, organized, or financially supported a Carpentry workshop.
 4. Prior experience with or knowledge of the Carpentries is preferred.

 Candidates will self nominate with a short statement (< 300 words) to be publicly posted for voters to review.
 If you would like to serve as an “outreach board member” please note this in your statement.
-The deadline for self-nominations is 11:59 pm on Thursday, September 16th.
+The deadline for self-nominations is 11:59 pm on Sunday, October 8th.

 You can nominate yourself [here](https://docs.google.com/forms/d/e/1FAIpQLScucnc7o0MuNil8em-c9RNNCasFVkYvk5l0kB8Qhoi8qZ3YQQ/viewform?usp=sf_link).